ISO 9001:2008 specifies three aspects to purchasing:

 Develop and implement a procedure for 7.4 that defines:

-- How the organisation ensures purchased products conform to specified requirements
+- How the organization ensures purchased products conform to specified requirements

 - What information is required for product approval